 If you’ve been a musician for a while, you’ve probably already studied some of your favorite musicians.
-However, have you taken the time to study your favorite hits?
+But have you taken the time to study your favorite hits?

-This is a valuable exercise because you will probably begin to observe some commonalities between said songs.
-You may not be able to boil it down to an exact science, but you will likely glean a few useful ideas.
+This is a valuable exercise, because you will begin to observe some commonalities between said songs.
+You may not be able to boil it down to an exact science, but you will glean a few useful ideas.

 Notwithstanding, blindly emulating what others have done may not be the best tactic.
 Here are a couple of reasons why:

-- By the time you’ve taken someone else’s template and adapted it to your own music, it will be dated.
+- By the time you’ve taken someone else’s template and adapted it to your own music, it could be dated.
 Others will have already done this, and after a while it will only produce diminishing returns.
 Predictive songwriting is futile, in a manner of speaking.
-Just look at Japan’s music scene in the early 90s; 80s hair metal was just beginning to grow in popularity!
+Just look at Japan’s music scene in the early 90s – 80s hair metal was just beginning to grow in popularity!

 - If you try to fit someone else’s formula around your music, it could appear forced, faked, or unbecoming.
 People may even think that you’re just trying to cash in on a trend.
 There are always exceptions, of course, but buyers beware.

-So, in short, it’s a good idea to study what others have done, but you shouldn’t just be a robot or a copycat.
+So, in short, it’s a good idea to study what others have done, but you shouldn’t just be a drone or copycat.

 Make it Anthemic